 Sigiriya is part of a network of similar monasteries at Pidurangala and elsewhere, including the famous Dambulla, another World Heritage site in the area.
 The rock reached its golden age during the reign of King Kasyapa in the 4th century.
 While Kasyapa was the son of a lesser queen, he obtained kingship with a palace conspiracy and he executed his father.
 He made Sigiriya his seat of administration and remodeled Sigiriya based on the mythical Alakamanda of the god Kuvera for his own pleasure.
 The city’s ramparts, moats, gateways, and a sophisticated water system were built; and a royal palace was erected on the summit during his time.
 It was with Kasyapa that this rock was made accessible, by adding elaborate sets of pathways and galleries along the steep and precipitous sides of the rock.
 However, his short-lived reign was ended abruptly by Mugalan, the rightful heir of the throne.
-Mugalan converted Sigiriya again into a Buddhist monastery.
+Mugalan converted Sigiriya once again into a Buddhist monastery.
 This monastery then lasted for about 800 years – through several phases of development, decline, and resurrection.
 The complex left behind a rich archaeological record of architecture, sculpture, and fragments of paintings.
 Sigiriya was eventually abandoned in the 13th century and swallowed up by the forest until it was once again discovered by the commissioned archaeological team in 1894.

 Spot 1: Looking from afar on Pidurangala

 Before officially entering Sigiriya, we had lunch and visited Pidurangala.
 I was told the top of the Pidurangala is the best place to have a good view of the entire Lion Rock from afar, and it was true.
 In the local language, “gala” means rock, and the Pidurangala Royal Cave Temple is a giant rock temple built by King Kashyapa in the 5th century BC.
 This temple is a Buddhist monastery and now an important archaeological site.